tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

 This document defines two YANG modules for MPLS Static LSP(s) configuration and
 management: ietf-mpls-static.yang and ietf-mpls-static-extended.yang.

-The ietf-mpls-static module imports the followinig modules:

-- ietf-inet-types defined in {{!RFC6991}}
-- ietf-routing defined in {{!RFC8349}}
-- ietf-routing-types defined in {{!RFC8294}}
-- ietf-interfaces defined in {{!RFC8343}}
-- ietf-mpls defined in {{!I-D.ietf-mpls-base-yang}}
-- ietf-te defined in {{!I-D.ietf-teas-yang-te}}

 The ietf-mpls-static module contains the following high-level types and groupings:

 static-lsp-ref:

 > A YANG reference type for a static LSP that can be used by data models to reference a configured static LSP.

 in-segment: